silvacms/documentation/source/api/index.rst

      An interface is a Zope concept used to describe what an object (or a class) provides (or implements) as methods and attributes, and what are theirs signatures (argument list).
-This is just a verified definition of the API that an object provides.
+This is just a definition of the API that an object provides, that can be tested.

+     It is defined with the help of a regular Python class that inherit from ``zope.interface.Interface``.
+By convention, they
+     are always defined in a Python module called ``interfaces`` (i.e in a file called ``interfaces.py``).

    *Zope adapter*
      An adapter provides additional behavior (i.e. attributes and